 Maria Stadnicka is a writer, freelance journalist and lecturer.
-She started writing at the age of seven and published her first poems in 1995.
+She started writing poetry at the age of six and published her first poems in 1995.

 Between 1996 and 2003 Maria lived in Iasi and Botosani, Romania and won 12 Romanian national prizes for poetry, as well as Porni Luceafarul… – First Prize for poetry collection and Convorbiri Literare publishing house, T. Arghezi – First Prize for poetry and V. Alecsandri – First Prize for poetry.